blaisedias/jivelite/README.new.visualisation.features.md

 New Spectrum images can be added simply by copying appropriate files to this location.

 Images which with names starting with `fg-` are rendered as foreground over a dimmed version as the background.
+At the moment that dimming is not configurable from the menu but can be adjusted by changing the value of `backgroundAlpha` in

+`~/.jivelite/userpath/settings/NowPlaying.lua`

 All other images are rendered as reveals on a black background.